dlazesz/cedar/README.md

 - mkcedar: Create tree from text file
 - cedar: Interactive demo on different search functions
-- simple.cpp is a simple demo on usage (not compiled with make install)
+- simple.cc is a simple demo on usage (not installed with make install)

 For detailed API reference visit the website: http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/cedar